TileDB-Inc/TileDB-MariaDB-Embedded-Example/README.md

 cmake -DCMAKE_PREFIX_PATH=/mytile-install-dir ..
 ```

 The project should build and link successfully.
-To see a full example, look at the `Dockerfile` and accompanying `example.cxx` program in the `docker` directory of this repository and the next section.
+To see a full example, look at the `Dockerfile` and accompanying `example.cxx` program in the `docker` directory of this repository and the [previous section](#docker).